pmbrull/levy/README.md

 to parse nested configurations as `Config`, while being able to access them by name as attributes.

 To fit this spot we have `namedtuple`s.
-The list attribute becomes a `nestedlist` where the properties are the `name`s of the nested items. `name` is set as the default identifier, but we can pass others as parameter.
+The list attribute becomes a `namedtuple` where the properties are the `name`s of the nested items. `name` is set as the default identifier, but we can pass others as parameter,

 ```python
 print(cfg.friends.lima)  # Config(lima)